hammaadworks/wgetube/docs/epics.md

 **When** I paste a valid YouTube video URL into the input field and click "Fetch Details" **Then** the system displays video details (thumbnail, title, duration) and available formats.

+**And** the system performs sanity checks on the pasted URL to ensure it's a valid video source and prevents unnecessary resource usage for invalid links.
+**And** the system optimizes the process to quickly display download options and initiate download without wasting resources.
 **And** when I select a desired format/quality and click "Download", then the video download initiates and progress is shown.
-**And** when the download is complete, then the downloaded video is available in my local library.
+**And** when the download is complete, then the system proceeds to save the file as per Story 1.5.

 **Prerequisites:** Story 1.1

 **Technical Notes:** Implement a Next.js API route using `ytdlp-nodejs` to handle video fetching and downloading.
 Client-side UI for URL input, format selection, and download initiation.
+Include validation logic for URLs.
+Optimize API calls and data processing for efficiency.

 ### Story 1.3: PWA Share Target Integration